 The periodic table is designed to group elements with similar properties.
 Groups are vertical columns, and elements within the same group share similar chemical properties because they have the same number of valence electrons – the electrons in their outermost shell.
 Periods are horizontal rows, and as you move across a period, the properties of elements change gradually, revealing patterns that are essential for understanding chemical behavior.

 There are 18 groups and seven periods on the periodic table.
 Each group helps to identify elements that behave similarly.
-For example, elements in Group 1, like sodium, are highly reactive metals, while Group 2 contains lesser reactive metals than the elements residing in Group 1, such as magnesium and calcium.
-This pattern repeats across the table, making it easier to predict how different elements might behave based on their position.
+For example, elements in Group 1, like sodium, are highly reactive metals, while Group 2 contains less-reactive metals than the elements residing in Group 1, such as magnesium and calcium.
+This pattern repeats across the table, making it easier to predict how different elements might behave based on their position in the table.

 <H2> Progress Check 2